cproctor/qualitative-coding/docs/manuscript.rst

 Automated coding
 ~~~~~~~~~~~~~~~~

 You could automatically apply codes to a document by writing a script and
 defining it as an editor (see :ref:`editor`); the script would receive the
 path to a corpus file and the codes file, and would write codes into the codes
 file.
 For example, when we were analyzing student-written computer programs, we combined
 manual qualitative coding with automated static analysis of the programs,
 which added codes marking syntactic structures and manipulation of variables.
 This allowed us to integrate what students were doing (via our qualitative coding)
 with how they were doing it (via static analysis).

-This technique could easily be used to automatically code documents using large
-language models (LLMs), sending the document to the LLM along with a prompt asking
-for codes on separate lines.
-Most major QDA tools now offer AI-assisted coding.
-We have major methodological concerns, but feel that if researchers are going to
-rely on AI, they ought to understand what is being done and participate in
-guiding the AI, likely through a human-in-the-loop workflow.
-We are currently prototyping extensions to ``qc`` to support AI-assisted coding.
+``qc`` also supports machine-learning-assisted coding through the ``autocode``
+command group, described in :ref:`autocode` and demonstrated in the Vignette.
+Unlike
+approaches that send documents to LLMs with a prompt, ``qc``\ 's autocode system trains
+on the researcher's own prior coding using word embeddings and support vector machines,
+keeping the researcher's analytical judgment at the center of the process.

 Multiple codebooks
 ~~~~~~~~~~~~~~~~~~